Jahun

 Jahun is a Local Government Area of Jigawa State, Nigeria.
-Its headquarters are in the town of Jahun.
+Its headquarters are in the town of Jahun, the LGA is primarily inhabitant by Fulani people.

 It has an area of 1,172 km^{2} and a population of 229,094 at the 2006 census.

 The postal code of the area is 720.

+Climatic Condition

+With temperatures ranging from 55°F to 104°F all year round, the climate has two hot, humid, mostly cloudy wet seasons and one scorching, partly cloudy dry season.